 We believe the complaint against us is without merit.
-At this time, we are not able to predict the ultimate outcome of this matter, nor can we estimate the range of possible loss, if any.
+At this time, until the settlement agreement is finalized and approved, we are not able to predict the ultimate outcome of this matter, nor can we estimate the range of possible loss, if any.